Beatrice Hicks: Career

-In 1942 Hicks took a job at the Western Electric Company, designing and testing quartz crystal oscillators in Kearny, New Jersey.
+In 1942 Hicks took a job at the Western Electric Company, first working in the test set design department where she set up tests for telephone equipment that was used in toll circuits and then designing and testing quartz crystal oscillators in Kearny, New Jersey.
 She was the first woman to be employed by Western Electric as an engineer, and she spent three years working there.
+She also took courses at night during this time.

-Upon the death of her father, she joined the Bloomfield, New Jersey based Newark Controls Company, a metalworking firm that her father had founded.
-Hicks served as chief engineer and then as vice president in charge of engineering, before purchasing control of the company from her uncle in 1955.
-Hicks designed and patented a gas density switch later used in the U.S. space program, including the moon landing, and was a pioneer in the field of sensors that detected when devices were reaching structural limits.
+She joined the Bloomfield, New Jersey–based Newark Controls Company, a metalworking firm that her father had founded, as chief engineer in 1945.
+When her father died in 1946, Hicks became vice president in charge of engineering.
+She purchased control of the company from her uncle in 1955.
+Hicks designed and patented a gas density switch later used in the U.S. space program, including the Moon landing, and was a pioneer in the field of sensors that detected when devices were reaching structural limits.
 Hicks authored several technical papers on the gas density switch.
+Others of her sensors monitored pressure, fuel levels, and flow rates for both liquids and gases.

 While at Newark Controls Hicks pursued a master's degree in physics, which she received in 1949 from the Stevens Institute of Technology.
-While pursuing a master's degree from the Stevens Institute of Technology, Hicks completed some graduate electrical engineering courses at Columbia University.
+Subsequently, Hicks completed some graduate electrical engineering courses at Columbia University.

+When her husband died in 1966, Hicks sold off Newark Controls Company and took over her late husband's consulting business.

+Affiliations

+In 1960 Hicks and her husband were selected by the National Society of Professional Engineers for a month-long research and speaking tour of South America, which focused on international cooperation between American and South American engineers.

+Hicks was selected to serve on the Defense Advisory Committee for Women in Services between 1960 and 1963, and represented the United States at four International Management Congresses.

+She was a member of both the American Society of Mechanical Engineers and the Institute of Electrical and Electronics Engineers, the National Society of Professional Engineers, the New Jersey State Society of Professional Engineers, Eta Kappa Nu, and the Women's Engineering Society of Great Britain.
+She was licensed as a professional engineer in New Jersey, New York, Pennsylvania, and the District of Columbia.

+Hicks was a co-founder and the first president of the Society of Women Engineers and succeeded by Lillian Murad.